merryt/tymerrycom/src/routes/work/nuance.md

 DMO with 6 core principles in mind.
 Structure, Consistency, Simplicity, Access, Visibility, and context.

-Our finding from this exercise were able to be inserted directly into the backlog to be prioritized and added to their existing platform.
+Our findings from this exercise were able to be inserted directly into the backlog to be prioritized and added to their existing platform.

 ### PROTOTYPE

-A major goal of this engagement was to have something that could be placed in the hands of medical practitioners and purchasers so they could give feed back in a real time.
-To solve this goal we built a clickable prototype with Invision that was could be taken around and tested in real time.
+A major goal of this engagement was to have something that could be placed in the hands of medical practitioners and purchasers so they could give feedback in a real time.
+To solve this goal we built a clickable prototype with Invision that could be taken around and tested in real time.

 ### SOLUTION

-Our solution to Nuance’s problem was there major and research assets that they can use as tools on their journey to savings doctors time, increasing the quality of medical notes, and reducing the amount of churn around billing and coding.
-The final deliverables for this three week engagement are were a heuristic review, an interactive prototype, and an experience prototype.
+Our solution to Nuance’s problem was their major and research assets that they can use as tools on their journey to saving doctors time, increasing the quality of medical notes, and reducing the amount of churn around billing and coding.
+The final deliverables for this three-week engagement were a heuristic review, an interactive prototype, and an experience prototype.

 ### RESULTS